Book of Jasher (biblical book): In Samuel

-The King James Version of the English Bible includes the words “the use of” in italics, material which its translator(s) added in order to render the text into what they considered understandable and comfortable English.
-According to some other translations such as the English Standard Version “The Bow” (קָ֑שֶׁת) which David taught is hypothesised as a poetic lament over the deaths of Saul and Jonathan.
-According to this interpretation, this “Bow” refers to a lament or a tune in the Book of Jashar which that book also says was taught to the Israelites.
+The King James Version of the English Christian Bible includes the words "the use of" in italics, material which its translator(s) added in order to render the text into what they considered understandable and comfortable English.
+According to some other translations, such as the English Standard Version, "the bow" (קָ֑שֶׁת) that David 'taught' is hypothesised to be a poetic lament over the deaths of Saul and Jonathan.
+According to this interpretation, this "bow" refers to a lament or tune in the Book of Jashar that was taught to the Israelites.

-The Septuagint translation renders Sefer haYashar in both cases as the ”Book of the Just”.
-It also misses the reference to “the bow”.
+The Septuagint translation renders Sefer haYashar in both cases as the "Book of the Just".
+It also misses the reference to "the bow".
 It reads: